New Jersey

 In-person sports betting sites and locations

-Atlantic City, aka Monopoly City, is home to all nine casinos in the state, and each offers retail sports betting.
-According to the state’s sports betting law, each casino can partner with up to three online operators, yet most have just one partner.
+Atlantic City, also known as Monopoly City, is home to all nine casinos in the state, and each offers retail sports betting.
+According to the state’s sports betting law, each casino can partner with up to three online operators; however, most have only one partner.

 Some online operators that partner with these casinos include BetMGM, Bally Bet, Caesars, DraftKings, and more.
-Race tracks are also present throughout the state, and they have the ability to partner with three online skins as well.
+Race tracks are also present throughout the state, and they can partner with three online skins as well.

 Retail Sportsbook